 What to do when you receive a Reminder Notice

-It is important that you pay your business rates on or before the due date.
+It is important that you pay your council tax on or before the due date.
 If you fail to pay by the due date, we will issue you with a Reminder Notice.

 Why has a Reminder Notice been issued?

-- You have not paid the correct amount of your instalment and on the correct date as shown on your bill
+- Because you have not paid the correct amount of your instalment and on the correct date as shown on your bill

-- Your payment had not reached your business rates account when the reminder was issued
+- Because your payment had not reached your Council Tax Account when the reminder was issued.